orsenthil/senthil.learntosolveit.com-deploy/posts/2007/05/27/coding-and-karate.md

 .. category: Programming
 .. description: Exploring the similarities between coding and martial arts discipline

-Coding and Karate are similar.
-They both require enormous amount of self-discipline.
+Coding and {{% wikipedia article="Karate" %}} are similar.
+They both require enormous amount of self-discipline, which is a key aspect of {{% wikipedia article="Martial arts" %}} training.